 5.1 Conditional Copula Estimates

 We now move on to model the conditional joint dependence using the probability integral transformation uSH,t and uHK,t of the standardised residuals.
 In this section, we will consider both constant and time-varying copulas.
 Estimation results of constant copula parameters are presented in Table 4.
 We estimate the copula parameters, the lower and upper tail dependence indicated by each copula and the value of the log-likelihood for seven constant copula functions, including the Normal, Student’s t, Symmetrised Joe-Clayton (SJC), Gumbel, Clayton, Rotated Gumbel and Rotated Clayton copulas.
 Each copula function has unique features and different abilities to capture the tail dependence.
-The results suggest that the student’s t copula is the best fit for the entire dependence structure, followed by the Normal and SJC copulas, as the student’s t copula has the lowest negative log-likelihood value.
+The results suggest that the student’s t copula is the best fit for the entire dependence structure, followed by the SJC and Normal copulas, as the student’s t copula has the lowest negative log-likelihood value.

 The tail dependence reported in Table 4 reveals some interesting features on these copula models.
 As can be seen, the student’s t copula has symmetric lower and upper tail dependence.
 The tail dependence of the student’s t copula is slightly larger than its linear correlation parameters, suggesting that the Shanghai and Hong Kong stock markets are more dependent under extreme events.
 The SJC copula has larger lower tail dependence, indicating the existence of asymmetric dependence.
 As suggested by Table 4, rotated Clayton copula has the lowest log-likelihood value and hence fails to capture the dependence structure.
 This might related to the zero lower tail dependence imposed by rotated Clayton copula, which might be an incorrect reflection of the general dependence feature during the crisis.
 We also investigate whether the long-run relationships are not constant over time.
 The long-run equilibrium between Shanghai index return and HangSeng index return can be specified in the following equation: